 You can find the latest pots for sale on the LandWorks’ Market Garden Stall, located on the Dartington Hall Estate, Devon, alongside hedgehogs – all of which make ideal Christmas gifts.

 After the success of the LandWorks Timeline, Arts Council England have awarded another grant to cover a year of arts activities at LandWorks – the overall aim of the next year is to create works which represent ‘how to overcome feeling trapped’.

 At the same time the PeN Project (in which trainees take pictures of their activities during the day, before talking it through with Lead Researcher Dr Julie Parsons and posting on the PeN Project blog) has really taken off and is giving LandWorks supporters a great insight into what happens here.

-Over the past 10 months, 41 people have helped create the LandWorks TimeLine, including: LandWorks trainees, Plymouth University art students and staff, volunteers, LandWorks staff and visitors.
+Over 10 months, 41 people helped create the LandWorks TimeLine, including: LandWorks trainees, Plymouth University art students and staff, volunteers, LandWorks staff and visitors.

 100% of participants felt they’d made connections with new people through being involved with the art project